 Maintaining three different applications is a PITA.
-I'm looking for a
+I'm looking for a better way.

 Basically, it's set up like this: